PlayForm/Build/NPM/README.md

-# [TSBundle] 🧑🏻‍💻
+# [TSBundle] 🌀

-This utility builds all JavaScript files from TypeScript within a given folder using esbuild.
+Builds all your TypeScript files into JavaScript.

 ## Installation